PeterBjuhr/shortscore/README.md

 ### Disadvantages

 You need to type in the instrument on every bar so make sure you use a good shortname for each instrument.

+### Portability

+As the main purpose of the shortscore language and package is to create and edit scores, you are dependent of export functionality to do anything else.
+There is an export to Lilypond and an experimental export to musicxml.

+### Quick reference

+The shortscore language has been inspired by Lilypond and ABC notations.
+Perhaps yu can spot the simularities and differences?

+notes: c d e f g b

+raise octave: c'

+lower octave: c,

+durations: 1 2 4 8 16 32

+chords: <c'4 e' g'> (also allowed alternative notation: <c' e' g'>4)

+tuplets (simple triol 3 over 2): 3\2:[c'8 d' e'] (also allowed alternative notation: [c'8 d' e']:3\2)